Melbourne Youth ChoraleMelbourne Youth Chorale Logo

 Rosie has many years' experience as a choral singer, including Australian and international tours; she currently sings with The Australian Voices, Choral Edge, Alta Collective and The Old Cathedral Voices at St James' Old Cathedral.

+Kerry home educates her six children, all of whom are MYC choristers, and she has loved learning alongside them.
 Having witnessed MYC’s programs change her children’s lives through the gift of music, Kerry is passionate about nurturing children to grow in self-confidence and develop a growth mindset to learning through music.

 Joey Cho is in her final year of Master of Music Therapy at the University of Melbourne, graduating in December 2023.